electro-creative-workshop/clorox-search/README.md

 The goal with this code is to simplify the integration into the WordPress and Magento servers and have similar search capability on each.

+1. Add this package as a project dependency in package.json

+    `"clorox-search": "github:electro-creative-workshop/clorox-search#semver:^1.0.0",`

-1. Load required JS & CSS from this package
+2. Load required JS & CSS from this package

     - import {initCloroxSearch} from 'clorox-search';

     - @import "../../node_modules/clorox-search/dist/clorox-search";

-2. call initCloroxSearch() to initialize.
+3. call initCloroxSearch() to initialize.
 Defaults should work during development, but here are the parameters which can be overridden when calling:

         initCloroxSearch({
           homeURL: 'https://search.clorox.com',